153 (number)

-153 (one hundred [and] fifty-three) is the natural number following 152 and preceding 154.
+153 (one hundred [and] fifty-three) is a natural number and integer following 152 and preceding 154.

+It is the sum of the first 17 integers, and also the sum of the first five positive factorials.
+It is the 17th triangular number.

 In mathematics

-The number 153 is associated with the geometric shape known as the Vesica Piscis or Mandorla.
+The number 153 is associated with the geometric shape known as the Vesica piscis or Mandorla.
 Archimedes, in his Measurement of a Circle, referred to this ratio (153/265), as constituting the "measure of the fish", this ratio being an imperfect representation of $1 / \sqrt{3} \approx 0.57735$.